 Careless Water Damage

-Neighbor disputes often arise over water damage if the damage was caused by the carelessness of one of the parties.
 If your property has been damaged because of the carelessness or negligence of your neighbor, you may be able to collect compensation for your damage and losses.
-In addition, in certain situations, you may also get a court order that directs your neighbor to stop doing whatever it is that has caused water damage to your property.
+You may also get a court order that directs your neighbor to stop doing whatever it is that has caused water damage to your property.

 What Damages Must Be Paid?

 If you can prove that your neighbor is responsible for water damage that you suffered, you may be able to collect damages for:

 - The cost of repairs or replacement of water damaged property

 - The cost of staying at a hotel while your home is uninhabitable because of water damage

 - Any medical bills directly related to the water damage, either for physical injury or mental distress

 - Punitive damages if you can show that your neighbor acted maliciously